Veera573026/from-palaka/MyDish.md

 | Zamindar | I recommend prawns Biryani because it is a delious food and made with marinated prawns | Charminar|
 | Cafe Bahar | I recommend mushroom Biryani, which is so yummy | Madhapur |

+---

+### My Favorite quatations
+>"Pawan Kalyan is a man of principles and a true fighter." - _Chiranjeevi_

+>"Let the world change you and you can change the world." - _Che Guevara_